IRS Compliance While in Collections: A Taxpayer Checklist

 The single most important factor is whether you continue filing and paying current-year taxes on time while your prior debt remains open.
 This behavior tells the IRS whether you are compliant or non-cooperative, and that classification drives enforcement speed.

-The IRS focuses on these factors first
+The IRS focuses on these factors first:

-- Whether you file your current-year return on time, even if you cannot pay the back debt.
+● The IRS evaluates whether you file your current-year return on time, even if you cannot pay the back debt.

-- Whether you respond to collection notices within the stated deadline.
+● It considers whether you respond to collection notices within the stated deadline.

-- Whether you report new income or financial changes that affect your ability to pay.
+● Another factor the IRS reviews is whether you report new income or financial changes that affect your ability to pay.

-Common actions that escalate problems include
+Common actions that escalate problems include:

 The Compliance Checklist